Differential Graded Categories are k-linear Stable Infinity Categories: The Main Theorem

 \item The functor $G'$ is conservative and preserves geometric realizations.
 The former is true by \cite[4.2.3.2]{HA}.
 The latter is true by \cite[4.2.3.5]{HA}.

 \item The functor $G$ is conservative and preserves geometric realizations.
-The first assertion is immediate from the definition of the weak equivalences in $Mod_{R \dash Mod^{cell}}(Cat_{\cS})$, and the second follows from the fact that G is also a left Quillen functor and by \cite[5.5.8.17]{T}.
+The first assertion is immediate from the definition of the weak equivalences in $\Mod_{\Perf(R)^{\cell}}(Cat_{\cS}^{flat})$.
+For the second assertion, it suffices to show that the left action of $\Perf(R)^{\cell}$ on $Cat_{\cS}^{flat}$ preserves colimits.
+But this follows from the definition of the pointwise smash product of spectral categories.

 \item The morphism $G' \circ F' \to G \circ F$ is an equivalence.
-This follows because the natural map $\cC \to R \dash Mod \otimes \cC$ induces and equivalence $F'(\cC) \cong R \dash Mod \otimes \cC$ by \cite[4.2.4.8]{HA}. \end{enumerate} Therefore, the functor is an equivalence. \end{proof}
+This follows because the natural map $\cC \to \Perf(R) \otimes \cC$ induces and equivalence $G'F'(\cC) \cong \Perf(R) \otimes \cC$ by \cite[4.2.4.8]{HA}. \end{enumerate} Therefore, the functor is an equivalence. \end{proof}